Ossifier/PygamePlatformerEngine/README.md

 1. Further address stamina handler so that stamina reductions when jumping (especially when between ceiling and floor) are more sensible.
 2. Add more detailed comments in the code so that its purpose is more clear (this is important for future development of features).
 3. Begin working on the stamina and jumping handler so that they affect player behavior once the values are depleted.
 4. Rewrote the Camera Groups in camera.py so that they are fully instanced objects and drastically cut down on function complexity.
+5. Add logic for generating SpriteSheet objects and handling sprite asset importing, specifically for the Player.